zahramaroufi75/challenge-3/README.md

 Note: Each socket has two important attributes : a communication domain and a type.
 There are two main types, stream and datagram.
 In this post, I’m going to focus on the former.
 That is, I’m going to focus on streaming Unix domain sockets.
 ________________________________________________________________________________________________________________________________________________________________________________

+# Server Process (AKA the server)

+This process binds its socket to a known location and accepts incoming connection requests from clients.
+For each connection request that is received, a new socket is created that is used to communicate with the peer socket (peer socket = the socket at the other end of the connection, in this case the socket created by some client process).

 ## Server Code

 ```